GrafiteInc/Docs/docs/utilities/forms.md

 ```

 This tells Livewire to NOT perform the DOM diff on the child Form elements.
 This means your form doesn't try to reload its components etc.

+## Parsers

+Some fields require parsers since the data they store isn't very consumable by default. `Editor` is a great example of this.
+The `Editor` field stores a JSON object of blocks of HTML.
+This can then use the `Editor` Parser to convert it to proper HTML for end user consumption.

+Parsers should have `parse`, `handler`, and `render` methods generally to handle accepting data, processing it and rendering it as HTML or other content.